isaacnmm/pestpolicy-hugo2XX/content/posts/front-tine-vs-rear-tine-tillers/index.md

 layout: post
 ---

 A tiller will help you in turning and aerating the soil in your vegetable garden or farm. - So, for tillingraised flower bedsornew ground, a tiller has gained increased attention among DIY gardeners.
-Therefore, Ive made a[choosing-the-right-tiller](https://www.motherearthnews. com/organic-gardening/choosing-the-right-tiller)- front tine vs. rear tine [tillers](https://pestpolicy.com/best-rear-tine-tiller/).
+Therefore, Ive made a[choosing-the-right-tiller](https://www.motherearthnews.com/organic-gardening/choosing-the-right-tiller)-front tine vs. rear tine [tillers](https://pestpolicy.com/best-rear-tine-tiller/).

-**Rear [tine](https://pestpolicy.com/how-to-use-a-rear-tine-tiller/) tillers have more power - hence are appropriate for tilling larger and open gardens.
+**Rear [tine](https://pestpolicy.com/how-to-use-a-rear-tine-tiller/)tillers have more power - hence are appropriate for tilling larger and open gardens.
 But they're equally heavy and costly compared to front-tine tillers. ** **But front tine tillers enable closer tilling for small spaces and around most obstacles.
 They are also cheaper than comparable rear tine tiller - considering power and size. **

 ##  Details: Front Tine vs. Rear Tine Tillers - Differences?